Jaizkibel Mountain Trekking

 Pirates & Pilots

-Throughout our three-hour excursion along the coast in Hondarribia, we’ll see caves, cliffs, lighthouses, rock formations that seem to have been carved by an artist, and even grasslands where aviator and millionaire Roland Garros made an emergency landing in 1911, thus saving his life.
+Throughout our excursion along the coast of Hondarribia, we’ll see caves, cliffs, lighthouses, rock formations that seem to have been carved by an artist, and even grasslands where aviator and millionaire Roland Garros made an emergency landing in 1911, thus saving his life.
 We’ll tell you all about how the Basques continue to fish for bonito (white tuna) with traditional methods (with a fishing rod, one by one) so that the fish reaches the markets in perfect condition.
 This entire route goes through Mount Jaizkibel, considered one of the areas with the greatest biodiversity on the Cantabrian Coast, and the third highest coastal mountain in Spain.
 The tour brings us herds of sheep and horses, forests and places where the only sounds we’ll hear are the wind and the breaking of the waves.

 We know you’ll be hungry after the walk.
 We’ll have a picnic of Idiazabal cheese from our friend Aitz (we’re lucky – Aitz doesn’t sell his cheese), preserved bonito (made in Hondarribia), ham and chorizo, all accompanied by a nice, crunchy baguette.